 It’s easy to take the immune system for granted because it does such a good job at keeping us free from infection around the clock!
 If you’ve got a healthy immune system, look after it and it will look after you.

-There are several components to the immune system but at a high level can classified into below 2 categories.
+There are several components to the immune system, but at a high level, it can classified into two categories.